-- The overall knowledge and understanding you will gain from your course (KU) - Graduate attributes are characteristics that you will have developed during the duration of your course (GA)

-- Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP). - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Level 4 course learning outcomes: upon completion of Level 4 you will be able to:
+Level 4 course learning outcomes: upon completion of level 4 you will be able to:

-- L4.1 Demonstrate knowledge of the underlying concepts and principles associated with mathematical and statistical modelling and programming (Modules Applied Mathematics and Statistical Modelling and Analysis) (KU) - L4.2 Relate the understanding of basic algorithmic, statistical and mathematical techniques to the analysis of welldefined small scale problems and the design of their solutions (Modules Applied Mathematics and Statistical modelling and analysis) (KU) - L4.3 Demonstrate ability to prepare, analyse and visualise data using appropriate mathematical and statistical techniques and tools (Module Statistical Modelling and Analysis) (PPP) - L4.4 Describe, create and manipulate simple data collections to store organisational data and business rules, recognising limitations of their underlying representation (Module Database Design and Implementation) (PPP) - L4.5 Methodically capture user requirements and devise an appropriate basic information system specification that meets them (Module Requirements Modelling) (KTS) - L4.6 Apply programming principles and constructs to implement solutions to small scale problems (Module Software Development 1 and 2) (PPP) - L4.7 Show awareness of the ethical issues involved in data life cycle (Module Statistical Modelling and Analysis + Database Design and Implementation) (KTS) - L4.8 Communicate clearly and effectively using structured and coherent arguments, results of their work undertaken through a guided process of selection of sources, in written and/or oral form (Modules Applied Mathematics, Statistical Modelling, Database Design and Implementation, Requirements Modelling and Software Development 1) (KTS) - L4.9 Work effectively as a team member to achieve objectives using appropriate resources and tools efficiently (Modules Statistical Modelling and Analysis, Database Design and Implementation and Requirements Modelling) (KTS)
+- L4.1 Demonstrate knowledge of the underlying concepts and principles associated with mathematical and statistical modelling and programming (KU) - L4.2 Relate the understanding of basic algorithmic, statistical and mathematical techniques to the analysis of well-defined small scale problems and the design of their solutions.
+(KU) - L4.3 Demonstrate ability to prepare, analyse and visualise data using appropriate mathematical and statistical techniques and tools.
+(PPP) - L4.4 Describe, create and manipulate simple data collections to store organisational data and business rules, recognising limitations of their underlying representation.
+(PPP) - L4.5 Methodically capture user requirements and devise an appropriate basic information system specification that meets them.
+(KTS) - L4.6 Apply programming principles and constructs to implement solutions to small scale problems.
+(PPP) - L4.7 Show awareness of the ethical issues involved in data life cycle.
+(KTS) - L4.8 Communicate clearly and effectively using structured and coherent arguments, results of their work undertaken through a guided process of selection of sources, in written and/or oral form.
+(KTS) - L4.9 Work effectively as a team member to achieve objectives using appropriate resources and tools efficiently.
+(KTS)

-Level 5 course learning outcomes: upon completion of Level 5 you will be able to:
+Level 5 course learning outcomes: upon completion of level 5 you will be able to:

-- L5.1 Demonstrate knowledge and critical understanding of the principles and concepts of operations strategy and management in an organisational context (Module Service Operations Management) (KU) - L5.2 Comprehend organisational problems, abstract the essentials of problems and formulate them analytically and in symbolic form, so as to facilitate their analysis and solution, and grasp how analytical processes may be applied to them (Modules Service Operations Management and Business Analytics) (KTS) - L5.3 Demonstrate knowledge of the main algorithmic and analytic methods, and ability to evaluate critically the appropriateness of different approaches to solving problems (Modules Business Analytics and Machine Learning and Data Mining) (KU) - L5.4 Demonstrate competency in applying algorithmic and analytical approaches to solve medium scale problems, and appraise the effect of assumptions on analytical modelling and output analysis (Modules Service Operations Management, Business Analytics and Machine Learning and Data Mining) (PPP) - L5.5 Explore new or existing data to identify patterns and relationships through the application of appropriate algorithms and tools (Business Analytics and Machine Learning and data Mining) (PPP) - L5.6 Use a range of established techniques to demonstrate how information is modelled, persistently stored, manipulated and retrieved, as data, to serve scalable solutions to medium-scale business problems (Module Database Systems) (KTS) - L5.7 Effectively communicate models and analysis with accuracy and clarity to support high quality decision making (Module Service Operations Management, Business Analytics and Machine Learning and Data Mining) (KTS) - L5.8 Critically evaluate professional, legal and/or ethical issues, and demonstrate professional responsibility in the development of quality data science solutions in a global context (Modules Service Operations Management, Database Systems and Machine Learning and Data Mining) (KTS)
+- L5.1 Demonstrate knowledge and critical understanding of the principles and concepts of operations strategy and management in an organisational context.
+(KU) - L5.2 Comprehend organisational problems, abstract the essentials of problems and formulate them analytically and in symbolic form, so as to facilitate their analysis and solution, and grasp how analytical processes may be applied to them (KTS) - L5.3 Demonstrate knowledge of the main algorithmic and analytic methods, and ability to evaluate critically the appropriateness of different approaches to solving problems - L5.4 Demonstrate competency in applying algorithmic and analytical approaches to solve medium scale problems, and appraise the effect of assumptions on analytical modelling and output analysis.
+(PPP) - L5.5 Explore new or existing data to identify patterns and relationships through the application of appropriate algorithms and tools.
+(PPP) - L5.6 Use a range of established techniques to demonstrate how information is modelled, persistently stored, manipulated and retrieved, as data, to serve scalable solutions to medium-scale business problems.
+(KTS) - L5.7 Effectively communicate models and analysis with accuracy and clarity to support high quality decision making.
+(KTS) - L5.8 Critically evaluate professional, legal and/or ethical issues, and demonstrate professional responsibility in the development of quality data science solutions in a global context.
+(KTS)

-Level 6 course learning outcomes: upon completion of Level 6 you will be able to:
+Level 6 course learning outcomes: upon completion of level 6 you will be able to: